andywhale/andywhale.github.io/about.md

 **You mentioned photography: what do you shoot with?**

 I have always shot Nikon (I say always, I haven't been shooting with SLR's for years and years, only since the D3000) but I'm now using and loving the D600, it's quite weighty but takes some great shots.

+**Do you have any experience with CMS development?**

+Yes, I have now been using Drupal for a couple of years, and while I realise it has numerous flaws it is quite effective at what it does.